Mohamed-Ayaan358/code_snips/README.md

   2. The centering of webpages as well as background settings as well animations for web dev
   3. Models for AI/ML repositories
   4. Helpful Python scripts whoch can be conjoined with main codes to accomplish a task.
-  5. You can directly put pull requests than raising an issue.
+  5. Raise issues before pull requests and remember to link the two together